sunderee/analysis-options-generator/README.md

 ## Usage

-First, you'll have to generate a `rules.json` file, which is just a file of all the rules.
-We're doing this because there's no reason to run a costly (and lengthy) HTTP operation every time.
-You can regenerate it as many times as you like.
+First, create the virtual environment and install dependencies from `requirements.txt`.
+Next, run the PyInstaller in order to produce an executable.
+You can name it whatever you want, `analysis-gen` is what I'll call it.

 ```bash
 # Create virtual environment and install dependencies